 From the main foyer, straight ahead, there is a further set of doors which takes you through to a third foyer, known as the Vauxhall Bridge Road foyer where you will find the cloakroom.

 staff will be available to assist with the operation of the lift.
 This lift also goes up to the Circle level, rows A to F, where there are dedicated spaces for up to 4 wheelchairs.
 There is another lift which runs from the main foyer into Dress Circle Row F.

 There are toilets on all levels of the Theatre and a wheelchair accessible toilet next to the Vauxhall Bridge Road entrance.

-All the front of house areas are open from one hour before the performances.
+All the front of house areas are open from 90 minutes before the performances.

 There are two entrances to the Stalls auditorium situated either side of the staircase in the main foyer.
 There are three flights of stairs to get down to Stalls level.
 At the bottom of the stairs there’s a choice of three doorways into the auditorium, depending on whereabouts in the Stalls you are sitting.
 Staff will be available to direct you.